Hows your website doing?

 Search enegines have to decide which website to show and when.

-And they may chose to show your comeptitors site above yours.
+And they may chose to show your comeptitors site above yours if your competitor did some SEO to claim it’s higher position.

 These ideas are based on things called niche keywords or longtail keywords.